Rock Climbing Knots: The Garda Hitch (Alpine Clutch)

 Uses:

-- As a ratchet pulley for improvised hauling
+– As a ratchet pulley when hauling your partner.

 Step 1